davxdan/MSDS_6306_DoingDataScience_Case-Study_01/MSDS_6306_DoingDataScience_Case_Study_01.md

 ```

 ###3.
 Report the number of NA’s in each column.

+In order to summarize the amount of NA's in each column, we needed to create each variable.
+Once each were created, we were able to summarize a breakdown by column.

 ```r
 # Store the count of NA's in each data field in a variable